usamaAbuelnour/burger-builder/README.md

 ![alt text](./src/assets/screenshots/6.PNG)

-Congrats your order is submitted, and you can check your orders from orders tab
+Congrats!! your order is submitted, and you can check your orders from orders tab

 ![alt text](./src/assets/screenshots/7.PNG)